The private world of '60s legends

 "My apartment is a huge junkyard," he said over the phone from Brooklyn.
 "I can go back 70 years of footage or letters in 15 minutes.
 I've learned to keep a very careful index."

-Now, the 95-year-old has compiled his most cherished memories in "A Dance with Fred Astaire."
+Now, the 94-year-old has compiled his most cherished memories in "A Dance with Fred Astaire."

 Part diary, part scrapbook, the book is an analogue romp through the artist's career from the 1950s to the 1990s, and includes mementos like typewritten letters from Norman Mailer and candid photos of Jackie Kennedy.